Writing has always been a big part of my work.

 During my time at Motorola, I wrote many customer presentations, project proposals, design documents, instruction books, industry standards drafts, and other business communication.
 The majority of these were company confidential documents.
 I've included one that was not - a presentation I made at Motorola's first wireless developer conference.

-From 1987 - 1994 I operated a Color Computer software company called Burke & Burke.
-I developed over 30 software titles for Burke & Burke, along with the associated user manuals, installation guides, and advertising.
+From 1987 - 1994 I operated a Color Computer software publishing house named Burke & Burke.
+I developed and published over 30 software titles at Burke & Burke, along with the associated user manuals, installation guides, and advertising.

-I've also been known to write the occasional gothic fiction, collaborative role-play, or obsessive poem - I'll spare you those!
+I've also been known to write the occasional gothic fiction, collaborative improv role-play, or angsty poem, for sites like The Wayward, Andromorphia, deviantART, and The Home Front.